 Geologists and seismologists are still collecting data to determine which fault caused this earthquake.
 The Sawtooth fault, a normal fault which runs along the east side of the Sawtooth Mountain range, is the largest and best known fault in the region.
 However, the Sawtooth fault is still not well understood.
 We only have a general idea of the long-term slip rate and the timing of past earthquakes (e.g., Thackray et al., 2013).

 The M6.5 earthquake was located just north of the mapped trace of the Sawtooth fault, and the subsequent aftershocks outline an approximately north-south trend extending off the north end of the Sawtooth fault.
 Because aftershocks often occur along the same fault as the mainshock, they can provide information about the fault structure (e.g., location, dip, depth).
 In this case, the aftershocks have occurred west and south of the mainshock.
-While a very clearly linear pattern is not forming, the aftershock pattern suggests a fault oriented north-south.
+Aftershocks have defined a relatively linear pattern suggesting a fault oriented north-northwest.
 This fits one of the fault planes described by the focal mechanisms, and suggests the fault motion is left-lateral strike-slip.
 The preferred fault plane, at least used by USGS in their finite fault modelling, is a N-S striking fault with left-lateral motion.
 Initial InSAR interferograms of the epicentral region show a distinct deformation pattern that seems to fit a N-S striking fault.
 The examples below were created by Sotiris Valkaniotis (@SotisValkan).

 This is somewhat unusual because the Sawtooth fault is believed to be a typical Basin and Range-style normal fault.
 Left-lateral motion on a N-S striking fault is not easily explained by the regional stress field.
 Furthermore, there is no mapped fault or clear surface topographic expression of a fault along the trend of aftershocks.
 Earthquakes like this may illustrate the complexity of fault tips (e.g., Bruno et al., 2017), and scarcity of detailed mapping and paleoseismic data in Idaho.

-More aftershocks and further analysis (see Seismic Monitoring below) will help resolve the orientation and geometry of the fault plane.
+Further analysis of aftershocks (see Seismic Monitoring below) will help resolve the orientation and geometry of the fault plane.

-Geologists from the Idaho Geological Survey are trying to visit the epicentral site as soon as possible to document effects of the earthquake.
-This includes perishable field data that needs to be collected before it is covered by snow or eroded.
+Conducting field reconnaissance as soon after an earthquake is important for collecting perishable data.
 According to Marie Peppler, USGS (email communication 3/31/20), “In the immediate time following a natural disaster, like an earthquake, access to damaged areas to collect perishable data is critical to assessing risk for first responders, defining the hazards clearly and providing information that informs models and future response and mitigation activities.
 The data will not last long (i.e. landslides are cleaned off of roads, buildings are repaired) so it needs to be collected immediately following the event.”

-However, several factors made immediate field reconnaissance difficult:
+However, several factors made immediate field reconnaissance difficult following the Stanley earthquake:

 - The earthquake occurred in a remote location